polterguy/magic.deploy/README.md

 At this point you should have your frontend up running on the sub-domain you chose as you generated your frontend.
 Now simply visit this URL in your browser, and after some 5 minutes of negotiating a new SSL certificate from LetsEncrypt your Angular app should work.

+**Notice** - To login to your generated Angular frontend, use the same username and password combination that you used when configuring Magic itself.

 ## Securing your VPS